emmanuel-dev000/Range-Variable/README.md

 Licensing:
 Pretty much you can do whatever you want with this repository.
-Your welcome to clone then add, edit/modify, or delete files to repository.
+You're welcome to clone then add, edit/modify, or delete files to repository.
 Creditting is also isn't mandatory.